‘The Arrangement’ Recap: Megan Collapses After A Shocking Talk With Kyle’s Ex

 Game On

 During a video interview with Logan, Megan collapses.
 Kyle rushes to her side.
 She’s quickly taken home, but the media is already talking drugs, pregnancy, or an eating disorder.
-Megan is so upset about what happens.
+Megan is so upset about what happened.
 Kyle comforts her when she needs him the most.
 The doctor tells her she needs to take something off her plate.
+Megan doesn’t want to be taken out of the movie.

 DeAnn is furious that Kyle wants to say no to Logan Travers and thinks he’s jealous.
 Megan and Kyle take a trip to the beach after Megan’s health scare.
 Kyle reveals why he doesn’t want to cast Logan.
 When he met Lisbeth, she was dating the director, and it caused a lot of drama.
 He’s worried about the movie.
 He’s not going to be able to hide behind a role anymore.
 He just wants the movie to be perfect.
 This will be a side of Kyle no one has ever seen before.
 Megan swears she won’t let anyone get in the middle of their relationship.

 Kyle and Megan have dinner with Naseem and Xavier.
-Naseem is a handful and tries to subtly make a move while she’s alone with Kyle.
+Naseem is a handful and tries to subtly make a move when she’s alone with Kyle.
 Meanwhile, Megan and Xavier really connect.
 He plays the piano for her.
 Both their moms died when they were very young.
 Kyle notices Megan and Xavier really hitting it off and asks Xavier if he’s ever acted before.

 James agrees to take Shaun to the facility, but he has to blindfold her.
 She doesn’t have authorization to know where it is.
 Oh, boy.